Stats derived from ESPNcricinfo statsguru.

 Controlled aggression best describes watching Australia over the last year or so.
 Their loss to the West Indies in the 2016 World T20 final was Australia’s first loss in an ICC tournament final since the 2000 World Cup, and their semi-final defeat at the hands of India during the 2017 World Cup was their only loss in a World Cup knock-out match since that 2000 final vs New Zealand.

-Final and semi-final appearance in consecutive ICC tournaments would be a creditable effort for most teams, but prompted a pause for introspection from the perennial pace-setters of women’s cricket.
-Since the World Cup, both in their play and in their interviews, Australia have exuded an air of determination to reassert their position of dominance.
+Final and semi-final appearances in consecutive ICC tournaments would be a creditable effort for most teams, but prompted a pause for introspection from the perennial pace-setters of women’s cricket.
+Since the World Cup, both in their play on-field and their interviews off-field, Australia have exuded an air of determination to reassert their position of dominance.

 Between 2016-17 the three time World T20 champions had a mediocre 9-10 record in T20Is, but look clear favourites for the title this year, having won ten of their eleven T20I fixtures in 2018, including their last nine in a row (the equal fourth longest winning streak in women’s T20Is).
 Against the other teams in Group B in 2018, Australia have played: